This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Thin Cylinder Internal Pressure”.

 d) Urea formaldehyde

 Explanation: Thermoplastic softens by heating and hardens when cooled.
-This variety of plastic can be used by remoulding much number of times as required.
+This variety of plastic can be used by remoulding many numbers of times as required.
 The commercial forms of thermoplastic are shellac, vinyl plastics, and acrylic.

 15. What is the minimum percentage of reinforcement provided in mild steel?